deanrumsby/project-euler/README.md

 # Project Euler

-These are my solutions for Project Euler.
+These are my solutions for Project Euler, written in Elixir.

-I've chosen to write these in Racket (Lisp) to get more familiarity with functional programming languages, as it seems they are well suited for these style of problems.
+You can run the code snippets if you open the project using [Livebook](https://livebook.dev).